NevTheDev0/Metronome-V2/README.md

 - September 1st: Finished FE, and Baseline model (I took a break working from this dw I'm back)
 - September 5th: Trained model on all the wrong features, will redo the model again(My bad)
 - September 17th: Refactored the drumming coach for 2 weeks and replanned how the AI model will work
+- September 18th: Added the "Adaptive Tempo" feature, which helps you assess and change tempo automatically (helps me personally because I don't know when to move a tempo up or down when practicing)

 ### Next Steps
 - Begin collecting drum audio and MIDI data ✅
 - Start feature extraction and baseline model testing ✅
+- Forgot to update this... will do soon